Applied Mathematics

 (2)

 The strong local non-determinism is an important tool to study the sample path properties of self-similar Gaussian process, such as the small ball probability and Chung’s law of the iterated logarithm.
-In this paper, we apply the Lamperti transformation to prove the strong local non-determinism of.
-Throughout this paper, a specified positive and finite constant is denoted by which may depend on H.
+In this paper, we apply the Lamperti transformation to prove the strong local non-determinism of

 2. Strong Local Non-Determinism